medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 * If you cannot find or install a custom keyboard:
   * standard Interslavic can be written on a **Czech** keyboard,
   * simplified Interslavic (without `Ě`/`Є` and `Y`/`Ы`) – also on a Croatian, Serbian or Slovenian keyboard.
-* If you find all this too complicated, you may substitute problematic letters with letters available on you own keyboard, too:
+* If you find all this too complicated, you may substitute problematic letters with letters available on your keyboard, too:
   * Poles can write `CZ` instead of `Č`, `SZ` instead of `Š`, `Ż` instead of `Ž`, etc.
   * East Slavs and Bulgarians can write `Й` or `І` instead of `J`, `ЛЬ` instead of `Љ`, `НЬ` instead of `Њ`, etc.
-  * For details, see [representation of problematic characters](https://interslavic.fun/learn/orthography/#representation-of-problematic-characters) and remember that such variants might have a negative impact on intelligibility.
+  * For details, see [representation of problematic characters](https://interslavic.fun/learn/orthography/#representation-of-problematic-characters) and remember that such variants might hurt intelligibility.
-* For ad-hoc use, you can always use the [transliterator] or the [extended transliterator] (for standard and etymological orthography respectively) to get the desired result.
+* For ad-hoc use, you can always use the [transliterator] or the [extended transliterator] (for standard and etymological orthography, respectively) to get the desired result.

 ### Is there an automatic translator for Interslavic?